The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

 Digital transformation is shaping business models across the energy sector.
 Digital transformation strategies must be driven from the top and delivering an optimum digital experience is critical.
 People, processes and technologies should be aligned to build capability and enable transformation across the business.
 Energy companies need to know how digital tools and platforms can help them engage with customers and employees - particularly millennials, provide value-added interactive services, drive efficiency, and lower costs.

 The 2nd HAEE Energy Conference was held from 18th - 12th May, 2017 at the Chandris Metropolitan hotel in Athens.
 The event was organised by the Hellenic Association for Energy Economics - HAEE (Greek affiliate of the IAEE - The International Association for Energy Economics) with the support of the RCEM and ESCP Europe Business School.

 We are delighted to announce that the 2017 ESCP Europe Electric Vehicle Road Trip will include a Series of E-Mobility conferences and roundtable discussions in major European cities (London, Madrid, Turin, Berlin and Paris).

-These exciting debates - organised by Global EVRT with the support of ESCP Europe, its Research Centre for Energy Management and the ESCP Europe Energy Society - will not only address highly prominent issues for aspiring sustainable cities and living, but also explore the future of clean transportation and mobility, sustainable living, technology showcases and innovation, the economics of EVs, and building the business case to accelerate EV adoption.
+These exciting debates - organised by Global EVRT with the support of ESCP Europe, its Energy Management Centre and the ESCP Europe Energy Society - will not only address highly prominent issues for aspiring sustainable cities and living, but also explore the future of clean transportation and mobility, sustainable living, technology showcases and innovation, the economics of EVs, and building the business case to accelerate EV adoption.